Our Neighborhood as a Community

 Make a list of ways to improve our neighborhoods, for example, clean up a park, form a bike club, or build a playground.

 Discuss who takes care of the commons areas (those that belong to everyone).
 Do the police officers pick up trash or do volunteer groups?
 Make a T-chart with the headings Volunteers/Paid Workers.
-Ask students to fill in the chart with their knowledge about who gets things done.
+Ask children to fill in the chart with their knowledge about who gets things done.
 This chart may be added to over time.

 Contact your local adult clubs and nonprofits to find out service projects volunteers do for neighborhoods.
 More resources for civic groups include Lions Club, Rotary Club, Optimists Club, community foundations, or Women's clubs.